kubernetes-sigs/kueue/keps/1618-optional-gc-of-workloads/README.md

 know that this has succeeded?
 -->

-- support deletion of finished Workload objects
+- Support the deletion of finished Workload objects.
-- introduction of configuration of global retention policies for kueue authored K8s objects starting with finished Workloads
+- Introduce configuration of global retention policies for kueue-authored Kubernetes objects, starting with finished Workloads.
-- maintain backward compatibility (the feature needs to be explicitly enabled and configured)
+- Maintain backward compatibility (the feature must be explicitly enabled and configured).

 ### Non-Goals